inca/cx-site/src/main/webapp/pages/orm.md

     val cities = City.criteria.prefetch(City.country).list
     cities.foreach(c => println(c.country()))   // no selects issued

 The example above shows the prefetching for straight associations.
-Same logic applies to reverse associations prefetching, for example, fetching all countries with their corresponding cities:
+Same logic applies to inverse associations prefetching, for example, fetching all countries with their corresponding cities:

     lang:scala